 Enquire About This Tour Code PMP Magical Incas

-Duration: 15 Days Route: Lima to La Paz Style: Adventure Tours Price: US$2,749.00
+Duration: 15 Days Route: Lima to La Paz Style: Worldwide Adventures Price from: US$2,719.00

 Encounter a truly magical Peru with a small bit of Bolivia and absorb an array of culture, history, mystery and tradition.
 Colourful markets, fascinating ruins, spectacular mountain scenery and flourishing Amazon ecosystems provide the perfect insight into this alluring destination.
 This tour finishes in La Paz, Bolivia.